-Like all registered raptors (birds of prey) in Britain, Bing is captive-bred, and was hand-reared from a days-old chick, by landlord Kevin, who is a keen amateur falconer, and his family.
+Like all registered raptors (birds of prey) in Britain, many are captive-bred and hand-reared from days-old chicks.

-The aviary has room for three birds, and other birds will be introduced in future.
+The aviary at Ringlestone Inn does have room for more birds, so we hope other birds will be introduced in future.

 Bing up close